 The Friends of James Beard Foundation Scholarships and the James Beard Foundation School Scholarships have been established to assist aspiring culinary professionals who plan to further their education at a licensed or accredited culinary school.
-Professional grants are also available for independent work, study and travel.
-Find out more at jamesbeard.org/education/scholarships-and-grants or sms.scholarshipamerica.org/jamesbeard.
+Applications for scholarships are now closed, but professional grants are still available for independent work, study and travel.
+Find out more at jamesbeard.org/education/scholarships-and-grants or sms.scholarsapply.org/jamesbeard.

 The National Hydropower Association Past Presidents' Legacy Scholarship Program, sponsored by the National Hydropower Association, is open to current college sophomores or juniors who will be juniors or seniors beginning in the fall; or graduate students; with a minimum cumulative GPA of 3.0 on a 4.0 scale (or equivalent), who are enrolled in a full-time undergraduate or graduate course of study at an accredited four-year college or university.
 It is also open to students with an equivalent GPA at an accredited vocational-technical school or program.
 Applicants must be United States citizens or legal residents.
 Applicants must be pursuing a program of study, approved by the National Hydropower Association, that is related to the hydropower industry.
 More information can be found at Hydro.org.